crypt01trucker/Soc-Automation-Lab/README.md

     ```bash
     sudo tar -O -xvf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt
     ```
-7. **Access the Wazuh Dashboard**: Sign in using the Wazuh Manager’s public IP and navigate to add an agent from the .
+7. **Access the Wazuh Dashboard**: Sign in to the Wazuh Manager using its public IP address.
+Navigate to the “Deploy new agent” and select the operating system, which in this case is Linux.
+Add the public IP address of the Wazuh manager and copy the command to install the Wazuh endpoint agent.
+Save this command for later use when we create the victim Ubuntu VM.

 #### 3. Create Victim Ubuntu VM
 1. **Update System**: